A 2025 Guide to Teaching English in China

 Application procedures

-Most schools have an HR or a recruitment team to post job postings.
-Or has a communication platform on their official websites.
-But, it would be better to approach the school through a recruiter.
+Most schools have an HR or recruitment team that posts job postings or has a communication platform on their official websites.
+However, it would be better to approach the school through a recruiter.

-This helps you access a broader range of schools and find a school that suits your requirements.
+This helps you access a broader range of schools and find one that suits your requirements.

 Since the school would pay the recruiter to hire you, their services could be available at almost no cost.